Let’s talk about Social Impact Measurement?

 But, how do you define well or good or successful in the context of a social community or organization?
 Unlike for-profit organizations, it is not possible to show revenue to define your success.
 But that’s not the only reason why it is important for you to do social impact measurement.
 There is a multitude of reasons why social impact measurement or SIM is important.

 Loosely defined, any positive change that occurs as a result of actions taken by individuals/organizations/social communities/ movements.
 The change could be for the people living in the society, communities, environment & climate or wildlife.
 There are many different ways of measuring it.
 You would need to look for a model that suits your activities and needs.
+There are also many tools available to do impact measurement, which can make it easier for you.

 Why is it important to measure your social impact?

-If you are a not for profit social movement, you would most likely need to rely on your social impact measurement data to show your success to stakeholders.
+If you are a not-for-profit social movement, you would most likely need to rely on your social impact measurement data to show your success to stakeholders.
 With the changing wind in the social sector, stakeholders want to know more than 10 beaches cleaned or 5 awareness rallies conducted.

 It can help you raise fund and attract donors